Written by

 Published on

-There's a reason for that -scanning pricing varies enormously depending on volume, document type, preparation complexity, and what kind of output you need.
+Very few scanning companies publish their prices, and there's a reason — pricing varies enormously depending on volume, document type, preparation complexity, and what kind of output you need.
 A banker's box of neatly organized letter-size pages costs very differently to process than a box of mixed receipts, oversized forms, and stapled bundles.
+Still, you deserve a real answer before you pick up the phone — so below is how scanning is priced, what moves the number, real ranges by project type, and the actual averages we billed in 2026.

 Document scanning companies typically use one of three pricing structures:

 For large-volume projects, many vendors price by the banker's box rather than the page.
 A standard banker's box holds roughly 2,000–3,000 pages.
-Per-box pricing is often more budget friendly at scale and speedier to estimate- which is most of the time.
-This is sometimes risky for service bureaus if projects lack consistency, and more often than not will lean on the higher side assuming each box is more than likely full.
+Across our 2026 projects, the average worked out to about $137.50 per box (roughly 2,500 images at our per-image rate).
+Per-box pricing is often more budget-friendly at scale and faster to estimate.
+It's sometimes riskier for the service bureau if projects lack consistency, and will more often lean to the higher side assuming each box is full.

 Volume is only one factor.
 Here's the full picture: